BitD-Philly/bitd-philly.github.io/wiki/index.md

 ## Legal Notice

-This work is based on [Blades in the Dark](http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the [Creative Commons Attribution 3.0 Unported license](http://creativecommons.org/licenses/by/3.0/).

 Materials in this wiki are inspired by the published Duskwall/Shattered Isles setting, but are in many ways unique to our game.
-Wiki contents that share similarities with official published places and characters should be thought of as transformative (fan) work based on the original setting, and should not be used in place of official material.
+Wiki contents that share similarities with official published places and characters should be thought of as transformative (fan) work based on the original setting, and should not be used in place of published material.

 Please support the official release!